This configuration setting provides the specific URL of the SPML web service for use in the SPML test front-end.

 You will find detailed error messages in the log file.
 This is stored in the directory that you specified in the LogDirectory option in the SPML web service configuration file.

-The tasks queued in the DBQueue are the result of triggering, modifications to configuration parameters (for example, changes to a configuration parameter concerning inheritance) or executing scheduled tasks.
+The tasks queued in the DBQueue are the result of triggering, modifications to configuration parameters (for example, changes to a configuration parameter concerning inheritance) or running scheduled tasks.
 The DBQueue Processor processes tasks in the DBQueue.
-The DBQueue Processor uses several slots for executing tasks in parallel.
+The DBQueue Processor uses several slots for running tasks in parallel.

-You use the staging level of the One Identity Manager database to specify whether the database is a test database, development database or a live database.
-A number of DBQueue Processor configuration settings are controlled by the staging level.
-If you modify the database staging level, the configuration settings are changed.
+You use the staging level of the One Identity Manager database to specify whether the database is a test database, development database, or a live database.
+A number of database settings are controlled by the staging level.

 Exception: Enter a value of 0 for using the maximum number of slots available based on the hardware configuration.